snorkleboy/SynapseDemo/README.md

 ```
 ## running tests
-I wrote some quick front end tests for the components. to run the tests run npm run tests.
+I wrote some quick front end tests for the components. to run the tests run 'npm run tests'.
 They are written in jest using enzyme and fetchmock.

 The tests only do a simple snapshot test for the presentational components, and for the parent app it checks that it calls the fetch function on mount, that it displays a loader with state loading:true, and doesn't without.
 It also checks that with user data it renders the presentational components, passes down props, and that calling the click handlers it sends to the userList result in the user its called with being passed to the User detail Component.